geotools/geotools/modules/unsupported/geoparquet/README.md

 - **Query Pushdown**: Pushes filters down to optimize data retrieval
 - **Bounds Optimization**: Uses GeoParquet metadata or specialized bbox columns for fast bounds calculation

 ## How It Works

 Under the hood, this DataStore uses [DuckDB](https://duckdb.org/) and its Spatial and Parquet extensions to provide high-performance access to GeoParquet files.
 DuckDB is an embedded analytical database that excels at reading and processing Parquet files.
 The implementation:

 1. Creates SQL views over GeoParquet files (local or remote)
+2. Detects and manages Hive-partitioned datasets (directory structures with key=value patterns)
-2. Handles GeoParquet metadata parsing and schema detection
+3. Handles GeoParquet metadata parsing and schema detection
-3. Translates GeoTools filters to optimized SQL queries
+4. Translates GeoTools filters to optimized SQL queries
-4. Converts spatial operations to DuckDB spatial functions
+5. Converts spatial operations to DuckDB spatial functions
-5. Manages extension loading (spatial, parquet, httpfs)
+6. Manages extension loading (spatial, parquet, httpfs)

 This implementation detail is abstracted away from the user, providing a clean GeoTools DataStore interface.